Stark's ink

 commercially available ink was inexpensively and easily obtainable.

-Dr. James Stark was a chemist during the 19th century who experimented with ink recipes for 23 years.
+James Stark was a chemist during the 19th century who experimented with ink recipes for 23 years.
 He tested 229 recipes for their durability on various kinds of paper to find the most stable iron gall ink recipe.
 He submitted his findings in 1855 to the Society of Arts in Edinburgh, Scotland.
 This recipe was the one he personally used.

 Recipe

 This iron gall ink recipe is taken from the Household Cyclopedia of General Information, published in 1881.
 It is not in common use now, though the preparation of inks with similar methods was common at one time.